Xanth3/rusty-space-miner/README.md

 # Rusty Space Miner

 **Rusty Space Miner** is a simple terminal-based real-time game written in Rust, where you pilot a mining ship through asteroid fields, collect resources, upgrade your ship, and try to survive as long as possible.
-This project is born from me wanting to learn the basics of Rust, including async programming, terminal I/O, and game architecture.
+This project is born from me wanting to refresh myself on the basics of Rust.

 ## Demo